 - Trish Bennett, Deputy Chief Executive of Clinical Services and Executive Director of Nursing and Operations

-- Neil Smith, Deputy Chief Executive of Non-Clinical Services and Executive Director of Finance
+- Neil Smith, Deputy Chief Executive of Non Clinical Services and Financial Director

 - Lee Taylor, Director of Operations